 The Value of Modern Extended Warranties

 An updated extended warranty from a provider allows your customers to prolong the term of the limited warranty, as well as to add additional coverage such as for wear and tear.
-It is backed by a third-party warranty provider who handles every step of the process, providing an easy and positive customer experience along the way.
+Unlimited Mulberry protection is backed by a third-party warranty provider who handles every step of the process, providing an easy and positive customer experience along the way.

 Here are some of the benefits customers get through an extended warranty program:

 With an extended warranty, your customers will get peace of mind for the unexpected things that might happen.
 They get assurance that they will get lasting value from the product.

 Life gets messy, and consumers want to be prepared for anything.
 Our study found that 91% of customers with kids, and 84% of customers with both kids and pets, are more likely to buy extended warranty coverage.
 Your customers get support for damages they can't anticipate.

 Modern extended warranties are usually way longer than the limited warranty term.
 So, customers can enjoy the protection for a longer time.